mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

 Other relevant perspectives include rhizomatic design approaches  [@de_freitas_classroom_2012].
 Research exists on the promise of rhizomatic approaches design thinking in creative educational programmes [@biffi_chasing_2017-1].
 However researcher identify significant competencies required including to "identify and synthesize the body of technical and even complex knowledge into a feasible structure" [@biffi_chasing_2017-1, p.
 972], which are not well-aligned with the age group of this context.

+However, in this context the link is imiled or ther eare otehr problems with framing as rhizomatic metaphor in terms of communicating the essence of the flexible approach beyond academic audience.

+### On Game Jamming

-Instead, I propose that the tools, process and the community in this study mutually encourage an improvisational approach often referred to as jamming.
+So instead of rhizomatic design process, I propose that the tools, process and the community in this study mutually encourage an improvisational approach often referred to as jamming.

+NOTE - Explore jamming in relation to lit review concepts and data of the chapter.

 There are disparate resources available for game jams but due to the adult centric audience and mix of abilities they are less guided in nature than many supported design processes aimed at school age audiences.

-NOTE - Explore jamming in relation to lit review concepts and data of the chapter.
+Recent research posits that Game Jams can be profitably used in formal education contexts [@aurava_game_2021], although there is scant guidance on how to address potentially problematic issues (list these).
+A complementary approach would be to significantly adapt the overall Game Jam format and to add greater scaffolding to the process as in the learning design of this research.

+Examples

+Within the concept of jamming, activity which is casual seemingly non-productive can still transmit useful information to guide collaborative practices.
+As per above and examples in Appedix ?
+Find.

 MOVE THIS CLAIM LATER.
 **Claim:** The data in this chapter shows the value and further potential of mixing the more mature techniques of MoE and other process drama techniques with the ethos of game jams.

-Recent research posits that Game Jams can be profitably used in formal education contexts [@aurava_game_2021], although there is scant guidance on how to address potentially problematic issues (list these).
-A complementary approach would be to significantly adapt the overall Game Jam format and to add greater scaffolding to the process as in the learning design of this research.
+### Recommendations for practice based on developing agency of Participants - WRITE HERE AND MOVE IF NEEDED.

+Pull out some of the 3M aspects from Fok, Playtesting, Flexible practice.

+- keep it flexible,
+-  Jamming

 ### The interaction of emergent / flexible deign practices and the collection of Game Design Patterns

 THIS SECTION SHOULD BE DEVELOPED.
+BUT LATER?

 BRING IN A SUMMARY OF LEARNING FROM THE PREVIOUS CHAPTER ON GDPS.